GustavoBarrosGit/CodingTracker/README.md

 ## Overview

 The **Coding Tracker** is a simple console application that allows users to log and track their daily coding time.
 The application uses **SQLite** as its database and interacts with it using **Dapper**.
-This project aims to deepen understanding of best practices in C# development while applying Object-Oriented Programming principles.

 ## Features